NiekD/pilight-addons/functions/README.md

 ```
  IF ...
 VAR(mywebswitch.response, c, 0) != 0 THEN ...
 ```
-Of course you should choose a default value that normally will not be retuned.
+In genaral you should choose a default value that normally will not be returned.